Lean & mean innovation machine • 5

 In the world of software/product development, waste refers to any team activity that does not add value from the customer’s perspective.
 By continuously identifying and eliminating waste, agile teams can dramatically boost productivity and improve quality of work.
 What are the implications for x-functional teams working in the fuzzy front-end of service innovation?

-In this blogpost, I will introduce three more types of waste that may have an impact on team productivity (and ultimately quality of work) in upstream innovation projects.
+In this blog post, I will introduce three more types of waste that may have an impact on team productivity (and ultimately quality of work) in upstream innovation projects.

 Wastes 7–9 in upstream innovation projects